snowflakedb/snowflake-cli-action/README.md

 ### Use a temporary connection

-To set up Snowflake credentials for a specific connection, follow these steps.
+To set up Snowflake credentials for a temporary connection, follow these steps.

 1.  **Map secrets to environment variables**:

-    Map each secret to an environment variable using the format `SNOWFLAKE_<key>=<value>`.
+    Map each secret to an [environment variable](https://docs.snowflake.com/en/developer-guide/snowflake-cli/connecting/configure-connections#use-environment-variables-for-snowflake-credentials) using the format `SNOWFLAKE_<key>=<value>`.
 For example:

     ```yaml
     env: